vashman/streamlog/doc/proposal.md

 2 Introduction
 ==========================================================================
-Logging that is easy to re-organize, whether adding new logging levels or removing levels without breaking the code.
+Logging that is easy to extend and change, whether adding new logging levels or removing levels without breaking the code.
 Also provide granular control over log filtering.

 3 Motivation and Scope
 ==========================================================================